Southland Tales: Critical response

 41% of 106 reviews compiled by review aggregator Rotten Tomatoes are positive, and the average rating is 4.9 out of 10.
 The site's consensus states: "Southland Tales, while offering an intriguing vision of the future, remains frustratingly incoherent and unpolished."
 On Metacritic, the film has a score of 44 out of 100, based on 26 critics, indicating "mixed or average reviews".

 Glenn Kenny, in his review for Premiere criticized the film's style, "Kelly's camera placement and framing are at best textbook and at worst calamitously mediocre."
 In her review for the Los Angeles Times, Carina Chocano wrote, "You get the sense that Kelly is too angry to really find any of it funny.
 It's easy to empathize with his position, not so easy to remain engrossed in a film that's occasionally inspired but ultimately manic and scattered."
 David Edelstein's review in New York magazine criticized the film's writing, "Kelly aims high and must have shot off his own ear, which is the only way to account for the dialogue."

 On the program Ebert & Roeper, Richard Roeper and guest critic Michael Phillips gave the film a negative review.
 While Roeper called the film "Two hours and twenty-four minutes of abstract crap," Phillips felt that "the film has a head on its shoulders despite the fact that it can't find any direction" but nevertheless gave the film a thumbs down.
 In his written review, Ebert gave the film 1 star out of four, stating he admired Kelly as a "cinematic anarchist", but criticized him for having "no sympathy at all for an audience unable to understand his plot", lambasting the narrative and dialogue as incomprehensible.

 J. Hoberman defended the film, yet again, in his review for the theatrical cut.
 "In its willful, self-involved eccentricity, Southland Tales is really something else.
 Kelly's movie may not be entirely coherent, but that's because there's so much it wants to say."
 Manohla Dargis also gave the film a positive review in The New York Times, writing, "He doesn't make it easy to love his new film, which turns and twists and at times threatens to disappear down the rabbit hole of his obsessions.
 Happily, it never does, which allows you to share in his unabashed joy in filmmaking as well as in his fury about the times."

-The film remains enigmatic to many viewers and even some of its makers.
 In a 2011 interview, Justin Timberlake himself said, "To me, Southland Tales is performance art.
 I still don't know what that movie is about."
 In 2013, Kelly said he considered this work as "the thing that I'm most proud of, and I feel like it's sort of the misunderstood child or the banished child."